rafadc/rhythmic/README.md

 Unluckly then your history keys will stop working in irb

-## Using rythmic
+## Using rhythmic

-Rythmic is used through irb so one you've checked out rythmic code go to installation directory and type "irb"
+Rhythmic is used through irb so one you've checked out rythmic code go to installation directory and type "irb"

 Now, in irb prompt try the following to check that your installation was correct